AdobeDocs/marketo-learn.en/help/dynamic-chat/dynamic-chat-overview.md

 * **[Search in Stream Designer](search-in-stream-designer.md)**
     *A quick search can help you get to any card in your stream designer in one-click.*
 * **[Capturing inferred attributes](capture-inferred-attributes.md)**
-    *We can identify and populate inferred attributes against every lead captured through Dynamic Chat by leveraging the Munchkin ID.*
+    *We can identify and populate inferred attributes against every person captured through Dynamic Chat by leveraging the Munchkin ID.*
 * **[Dialogue preview](dialogue-preview.md)**
     *Previewing your dialogue before you publish is super easy with Dialogue preview feature.*
 * **[Engagement report](engagement-report.md)**